-Dr. Peter P. Budetti, a former Deputy Administrator with the Centers for Medicare and Medicaid Services, brings to his work an exceptional knowledge of government healthcare programs and Medicare and Medicaid fraud.
+Dr. Peter P. Budetti, a former Deputy Administrator with the Centers for Medicare and Medicaid Services, brings to his work with whistleblowers an exceptional knowledge of government healthcare programs and Medicare and Medicaid fraud.

 Known as the “anti-fraud czar,” Dr. Budetti served for three years as the first director of CMS’s new Center for Program Integrity (CPI), where he enacted a major shift in CMS’s approach to dealing with Medicare and Medicaid fraud.
 Under his leadership, CMS shifted from its traditional “pay and chase” efforts, which were outdated and ineffective, to focus on early detection and prevention of fraud.

 Dr. Budetti has substantial expertise in matters involving CMS policy, data and operations; Medicare payment issues such as Risk Adjustment, Medicare Part C, Medicare Part D, upcoding and unbundling (including Correct Coding Initiative and Medically Unlikely Edits); Medicaid funding and oversight; and a wide range of compliance and program integrity activities, requirements and contractors including Zone Program Integrity Contractors, ZPICS Recovery Audit Contractors and Medicare Administrative Contractors.

 Dr. Budetti’s office at CMS designed and implemented an innovative, highly sophisticated computer system that screens every Medicare fee-for-service claim with advanced algorithms to search for fraud prior to payment.
 The Center for Program Integrity also constructed and put into operation a high-tech antifraud Command Center and the framework for physicians to report payments from pharmaceutical companies and others under the Physician Sunshine Act.